-Device Discovery
+Device Discovery¶

-You can use our service’s built-in mDNS to discover all online FIRERPA devices in the local area network along with their corresponding addresses, versions, and other information.
-You can even directly access FIRERPA remote desktop and other services in your browser through domain names like {ro.serialno}.local.
-Note that using mDNS domain names may require your system to support it simultaneously, and FIRERPA version >= 7.85.
+You can discover all online FIRERPA devices on your local network—including their addresses, versions, and other information—using the built-in mDNS service.
+You can even directly access services such as the FIRERPA remote desktop in your browser via domain names like {ro.serialno}.local.
+Note that using mDNS domain names requires your system to support mDNS, and your FIRERPA version must be >= 7.85.
+By default, the mDNS service is not enabled; you need to set mdns.enable=true to activate it.

-Discovering All Devices
+Discovering All Devices¶

 mdns-beacon listen --service _lamda._tcp.local.